elixir-nx/nx/exla/README.md

 The first compilation will take a long time, as it needs to compile parts of Tensorflow + XLA.
 Subsequent commands should be much faster.

+### Installation Tips

+  * Python
+    * ElixirLS on VSCode might not compile the project if you are using asdf for python (issue encountered in MacOS Catalina).
+  * Bazel
+    * Must be v3.1.0
+    * Homebrew will install v4, so don't use it to install
+    * Can be installed with asdf:
+      * asdf plugin-add bazel
+      * asdf install bazel 3.1.0
+      * asdf global bazel 3.1.0

 ### GPU Support

 To run EXLA on a GPU, you need either ROCm or CUDA/cuDNN.
 EXLA has been tested with combinations of CUDA 10.1, 10.2, 11.0, and 11.1.
 You need either cuDNN 7 or 8 installed.
 [See the installation instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) and check the [cuDNN Support Matrix](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html) to ensure your drivers and versions are compatible.
 EXLA has been tested only on ROCm 3.9.0.